 Tools for that don’t need to be sophisticated.

 It is where most of IT projects fail or at least get into trouble.
-This applies not only to MFA projects but also to any other meaning the change to the end user.
+This applies not only to MFA projects but also to any other that introduce a change to the end user.

 Here are some key rules you should follow:

 - Make the user informed.
-He may want the change, and he will accept it.
-But he just doesn’t like to be surprised.
+They may want the change, and they will accept it.
+But they just don’t like to be surprised.

 - Make sure you provide a rationale for the change.
 People like to know they are part of the action with some reason behind it.

 - Be very specific in providing instructions and references.
-It can’t be hidden between the words.
+It can’t be hidden between the lines.
 It has to be clearly marked and easy to access.

 - If you require users’ actions – call for it.
 Include an explicit call to action in your communication.
-Don’t assume they just know what to do.
+Don’t assume they’ll just know what to do.
 Tell them instead.

 - Repeat your message, BUT do not trash their inbox with dozens of messages.
-The good timing required – set the early communication about the change, then recall it.
+Good timing required – send early communication about the change, then repeat it.
 Just before the deployment be specific about what will happen and when.
 Add the critical message – how they should seek help in case of a problem.

 Your users will love you for that – I’m telling you.
 They are not used to be treated like this.
 Usually, they are people IN THE CHANGE, not being a SUBJECT OF THE CHANGE.
 Change it then!

 #3 Applications – that’s where the shoe pinches.
-Test it!
+Test them!

 It is not about standard services like Office 365 which handles it well.
-It is about a variety of applications people are using every day.
+It is about a variety of applications people use every day.

 It’s way easier when you are up to the MFA deployment for remote access options like VPN.
 Usually, there are no apps that depend on this.
 And the authentication process happens in the backend.
 One way or another – make sure that all your users are on the client version you have tested and verified.

-In case your application logging on to Office 365 will not support multi-factor authentication, you will have to revert to the application password.
+In case your application logging on to Office 365 does not support multi-factor authentication, you will have to revert to the application password.
 What is it?

 One tip here – get your users’ set of applications and go through the process of configuration with MFA as a standard user.
 Some applications will have strange UI options or experience when you enable that (yes, Skype for Business and Outlook desktop client – I’m talking about you here!).

-We’ve been through much of the pain, and I hope you are doing well… But still, there are two more to go to seamlessly go with the MFA deployment in your company.
+We’ve been through much of the pain, and I hope you are doing well… But still, there are two more to go to seamlessly go ahead with the MFA deployment in your company.
 So stay tuned for the second round in the next post, where I’ll be talking about passwords mystery and going live.
-Meanwhile, if you have any questions to ask – that’s the perfect time and place to do so.
+Meanwhile, if you have any questions to ask – now’s the perfect time and place to do so!